Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-where $c_{i}(\Omega)$ is a $2i$-form called the $i$-th Chern class.
-To determine the precise form of the Chern classes we use the following trick: since the matrix $\Omega$ is hermitian we can formally diagonalize it and write
+where~$c_{i}(\Omega)$ is a $2i$-form called the $i$th Chern class.
+To write closed expressions for the Chern classes, we use the following trick: since the matrix $\Omega$ is Hermitian, it can be formally diagonalize to write

-where the eigenvalues $x_{i}$ are $2$-forms.
-Then the total Chern class becomes
+where the eigenvalues $x_{i}$ are two-forms.
+Then, the total Chern class~\eqref{eq:total_chern_class} is given by